In this article

 Disadvantages of virtual networks:

-• Performance: Virtual networks can have performance limitations compared to physical networks, particularly in network latency and bandwidth.
+• Performance: Virtual networks can have performance limitations compared to physical networks, particularly in latency and bandwidth.

 • Complexity: Virtual networks can be more complex to manage and maintain than physical networks, as they require expertise in both virtualization and networking.